 So how to reconcile the two?

-Well, the way I read it, the aforementioned passages of Romans 8 and Ephesians 1 are not about salvation generally, but rather they speak to individuals who have been predestined to serve Jesus Christ, during the Millennial Reign, on earth as kings and priests!
+Well, the aforementioned passages of Romans 8 and Ephesians 1 are not about salvation generally, but rather they speak to individuals who have been predestined to serve Jesus Christ, during the Millennial Reign, on earth as kings and priests.

-Let me give you an example.
+Let me give you an example of someone who has been predestined.
 Paul is one of the apostles.
 He will take Judas’s spot and rule over one of the twelve tribes of Israel.

 And Jesus said unto them, Verily I say unto you, That ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel.Matthew 19:28